Import a Processed Point Cloud to Generate the Point Cloud Model and Configure the Trajectory

 -

-Set collision model (optional): Generate a collision model for collision detection during path planning.
+Set collision model (optional): Generate the collision model for collision detection during path planning.

 Import Project Information